Histioteuthis heteropsis: Eyes

-The eyes of H. heteropsis are dimorphic both in size and in lens pigmentation for specialized vision in the ocean’s mesopelagic zone (200-1000 meters below the ocean surface).
-The different properties of the squid’s eyes allow it to see a variety of different light sources present in its habitat, primarily downwelling sunlight and bioluminescence.
+The eyes of Histioteuthis heteropsis are dimorphic both in size and in lens pigmentation for specialized vision in the ocean's mesopelagic zone (200–1000 meters below the ocean surface).
+The different properties of the squid's eyes allow it to see a variety of different light sources present in its habitat, primarily downwelling sunlight and bioluminescence.
 H. heteropsis hatchlings are born with identical eyes of the same size and pigmentation.
 As they develop, the left eye becomes larger and more pigmented.
 By adulthood, the left eye can grow to be over twice the size of the right eye and has a distinct yellow lens pigmentation.
 In a 2017 study conducted by Kate Thomas, Bruce Robinson, and Sönke Johnsen, it was found that the large left yellow eye is oriented upwards for viewing objects in dim sunlight and the smaller right blue eye is oriented downwards for viewing bioluminescence.
 While the larger eye can detect bioluminescence fairly well, the smaller eye struggles to view black objects in dim light.